smikhalevski/doubter/README.md

 // → Shape<{ foo: string, bar: number, [key: string]: string | number }>
 ```

-Rest shape is applied only to keys that aren't explicitly specified among object property shapes.
+Unlike an index signature in TypeScript, a rest shape is applied only to keys that aren't explicitly specified among
+object property shapes.

 ### Unknown keys